vipulnaik/diet-exercise-health/events/2026/2026-05-01-dental-cleaning.md

   * If the procedure is indicated, it's likely to either be done for free or have a minimal incremental cost.

+## Immediate aftermath

+### Minor injuries and impact

+There were two minor injuries I noticed, both to the gumline of the lingual surfaces of the maxillary teeth, one near the incisors and one near the right molars.
+The former was likely due to a bitewing X-ray bite injury, while the latter may be some mix of bitewing X-ray and irritation by cleaning instruments.
+Both of them had micro-bleeding during the cleaning, but not to an extent that interfered with the cleaning.
+Afterward, I could sense a faint saltiness around the areas that was likely due to dried blood.
+When spitting later in the day, I noticed a little bit of blood in part of the spit, suggesting intermittent opening of the wounds.

+The injuries had mostly resolved by 2026-05-02 and seemed to be gone by 2026-05-03.

+### Head/neck/shoulder soreness

+I am on the lookout for head/neck/shoulder soreness after the awkward lying-down position of dental cleaning.
+I did notice some soreness and stiffness in the afternoon and evening on 2026-05-01, and I proactively did a bit of light shoulder movement, neck motion exercises, and neck strength isometric exercises (the neck exercises are things I do every few days, so it was just about choosing timing than doing something new).

+I did jogging as usual but skipped strength exercises on 2026-05-02, which was partly in response to some continued soreness and stiffness in the head/neck/shoulder area that I wanted to recover more completely from before resuming strength exercises.

+On 2026-05-03 I resumed strength exercises (dead hang and pull-ups) and performed within my normal range.

+### Salivation (affected by talking and drinking water)

+With the 2024-04-03 dental cleaning, I ended up producing excess saliva after the cleaning, with a sharp and sudden peak around 24 hours after the cleaning, and it took about two weeks to return to normal saliva production.
+I attributed this to opening my mouth too widely and too continuously during the dental cleaning.
+The 2024-04-03 situation had also been exacerbated by talking for long in a work meeting the next day, which preceded the dramatic peak of saliva production.
+For more information, see the [greater saliva production section of the 2024-04-03 dental cleaning](../2024/2024-04-03-dental-cleaning.md#greater-saliva-production).

+During the 2026-05-01 dental cleaning, I was careful to not open my mouth unnecessarily and to close it during breaks.
+The 2026-05-01 dental cleaning.
+The timing was favorable as far as the "talking the next day" concern goes: it was on Friday, so the next two days were the weekend, and I didn't have any work meetings where continuous talking is required; all my talking obligations (such as interactions at the grocery store) were brief, and spontaneous oral sound production (like singing) was within my control and had enough pauses and a limited degree of mouth opening (and hence limited exacerbation of mouth drying that can trigger the greater saliva production).
+I also did try to drink water deliberately, though I don't think I ended up drinking much more water than usual.

+It all worked out: I did not end up experiencing greater saliva production.

+### Sauerkraut pause

+I had started my sauerkraut pause on Tuesday 2026-04-28.
+In light of the two minor injuries, and out of general conservatism, I decided to extend the sauerkraut pause to one more day (2026-05-02) and resumed on 2026-05-03 with my first meal.